-- (a) Resigns from the employ of the Employer; - (b) Is discharged for just and reasonable cause; - (c) Is on layoff for more than twelve (12) consecutive months; - (d) After a layoff, fails to report to work within seven (7) calendar days after being recalled by telephone or registered letter addressed to the address last provided by the employee to the Employer; Employees required to give notice with another employer shall have fourteen (14) calendar days. - (e) Is absent without leave for three (3) or more consecutive days without having notified the Employer, in which case the employee shall be deemed to have quit without notice, unless a reason satisfactory to the Employer is given; - (f) Fails to return to work upon the expiration of an authorized leave of absence or vacation or suspension unless a reason satisfactory to the Employer is given; or - (g) Retires or is retired.
+- (a) Resigns from the employ of the Employer; - (b) Is discharged for just and reasonable cause; - (c) Is on layoff for more than twelve (12) consecutive months; - (d) After a layoff, fails to report to work within seven (7) calendar days after being recalled by telephone or registered letter addressed to the address last provided by the employee to the Employer; Employees required to give notice with another employer shall have fourteen (14) calendar days.

+- (e) Is absent without leave for three (3) or more consecutive days without having notified the Employer, in which case the employee shall be deemed to have quit without notice, unless a reason satisfactory to the Employer is given; - (f) Fails to return to work upon the expiration of an authorized leave of absence or vacation or suspension unless a reason satisfactory to the Employer is given; or - (g) Retires. - (h) If an employee is absent for greater than 28 consecutive months for non-culpable reasons and there is no medical prospects that the employee will be able to return with the Employer in any capacity: - i.
+No earlier than one month before the expiration of the 28 consecutive month period, the Employer will send a registered letter and provide at least 30 days for the employee to respond. - ii.
+This clause be applied in accordance with the Human Rights Code and Employment Standards Act, as applicable.